Geometric QCD II: The Confining Twistor String and Meson Spectrum: Asymptotically free planar QCD from the loop equation

 \subsection{Gluon graphs by iterations of Bootstrap equation}

 In the old MM papers \cite{MM1981NPB, Makeenko:1981yf}, the bootstrap equation was iterated in the coupling constant $\lambda$, starting with $W[\1] =1$.

-The derivation was rather tedious, but it faithfully reproduced conventional planar graphs, including Faddeev-Popov ghost loops.
+Iterative evaluation reproduces conventional planar graphs, including Faddeev-Popov ghost loops.
 The first order planar graph follows immediately from the \eqref{WWGamma}, as shown on Fig. \ref{fig:WWGamma}, by replacing $W$ by $1$ in the path integral, after which this path integral yields the gluon propagator $1/(x-y)^2$.
 The second order graphs are already nontrivial (see \cite{MM1981NPB}, Appendix B).
 This is where the Faddeev-Popov ghost loops emerge directly from iterations of the bootstrap loop equation; this is also where the beta function appears, leading to asymptotic freedom with its running coupling constant.
 Perturbative QCD is reproduced by the bootstrap equation to all orders, as it was further investigated in \cite{Makeenko:1981yf}.

 Let us summarize this section as follows. \begin{itemize} \item The planar MM equation \eqref{MMeq} can be transformed into an equivalent path integral equation by inverting the non-commutative operator $\pd{}$.
 The new equation expresses the area variation as a non-linear functional of $W[C]$, which can be represented as a series of frame diagrams, like the one in Fig. \ref{fig:WWGamma}. \item Frame diagrams can be constructed by means of a certain operator technique.
 The frame diagram of an arbitrary order looks like a planar tree with windows glassed with $W$ functionals.
 Integration over internal paths is implied. \item Perturbatively, when $W[C_{ab}] \Ra 1$ in a framed graph, the sums over Brownian paths produce the gluon propagators, and the commutators $[\pd{}, \pd{}]$ generate proper tensor numerators in the gluon graphs. \item The analytical expression for the frame diagram is manifestly gauge invariant.
 It contains only gauge-invariant (and parametric-invariant) quantities: $W$ functionals of closed loops and line elements, $\dd \theta\dot C_\mu(\theta)$.
 The loop integration goes along the external loop, $C_{x x}$, as well as along internal paths (with appropriate coefficients). \item The bootstrap equation is equivalent to the system including the Bianchi identity and the planar equation accompanied by euclidean boundary conditions.
 For this reason, iterative solution of the bootstrap equation recovers uniquely Faddeev-Popov perturbation theory (see appendices of \cite{MM1981NPB} and \cite{Makeenko:1981yf}). \item Various parts of the loop integral correspond to various graphs of ordinary perturbation theory including ghost loops.
 Being gauge variant separately, these graphs combine into a manifestly gauge-invariant diagram in the loop space. \end{itemize}